-The Romani (also spelled Romany /ˈroʊməni/, /ˈrɒ-/), colloquially known as Gypsies or Roma, are an Indo-Aryan ethnic group, traditionally itinerant, living mostly in Europe and the Americas and originating from the northern Indian subcontinent, from the Rajasthan, Haryana, and Punjab regions of modern-day India.” — Wikipedia
+“The Romani (also spelled Romany /ˈroʊməni/, /ˈrɒ-/), colloquially known as Gypsies or Roma, are an Indo-Aryan ethnic group, traditionally itinerant, living mostly in Europe and the Americas and originating from the northern Indian subcontinent, from the Rajasthan, Haryana, and Punjab regions of modern-day India.” — Wikipedia

-Growing up, I was taught to stay away from Gypsies because they stole children and carried knives.
+Growing up, I was taught to stay away from them because they stole children and carried knives.
 I once saw a young woman in colorful clothes getting off a bus—and she had no nose.
 I was scared for days by the memory of her face with large black holes where her nose should’ve been.
 The adult I was with that day—I don’t remember who—told me she’d been punished according to the Gypsy Law.

 In Bucharest, during my college years, I used to see Romani women in subway stations nursing their babies; Romani bands in all public transportation playing for money between stops; Romani teenagers huffing paint from plastic bags.
-I’d learned to turn a cold shoulder and ignore them.
+I’d learned to ignore them.
 And the word “ignore” has a much deeper meaning here: I had no idea who those people were and what their history had been.

 Better Late than Never

 That day in Seattle when I realized I’d been discriminating against Romani people my entire life, I felt ashamed and vowed to never use that expression about drowning in shallow waters again.
 Ever.
 I would never again be disrespectful of them.
-There is no Romani community in Seattle that I know of, so keeping my resolution wasn’t hard.
-But there are hundreds of thousands of Romani in my native country and every Romanian has strong opinions about them.
+There is no Romani community in Seattle that I know of, so keeping my resolution wasn’t too hard.
+But there are hundreds of thousands of Romani in my native country and every Romanian I know has strong opinions about them.

 And so, a few weeks ago, I found myself in a pointed conversation with Alex.
 His nonchalant remark irked me, but I was trying to be friendly and polite, and not damage the relationship.
 I assumed the man was ignorant of his racism, just as I had been of mine, so I told him my story of how embarrassed I felt once for using a derogatory expression.

 I hoped he’d get the hint.